 How Do I Know What Qualities My Underlayment Should Have?

-Few other things to consider when thinking what quality of underlayment should you choose:
+Few other things to consider when thinking about what quality of underlayment should you choose:

-- When you are installing it on top of a wood or plywood subfloor, you should focus on sound dampening, and cushioning.
+- When placing it over a wood or plywood subfloor, pay special attention to sound dampening and cushioning.

 - If you’re installing over a pre-existing flooring you should look for qualities of sound dampening.

-- When your flooring includes radiant heat, you need to look for an underlayment that is safe for radiant heating flooring systems.
+- If your flooring includes radiant heat, you’ll need to find an underlayment that’s suitable for radiant heating systems.

-- Is location of your flooring in the basement or ground floor of the house?
-Then perhaps you can put less of an emphasis on sound dampening and more emphasis on thermal properties and cushioning.
+- Is the flooring you’re working on, in the basement or on the first floor of your home?
+Then you might be able to focus less on sound dampening and more on thermal properties and cushioning.

 A General Guide to Installing the Underlayment for Vinyl Plank Floors

-Some of these you will definitely need, others maybe not.
-It’s best to have them all handy so that if and when you need them you can reach for them.
+Some of these tools will be required, while others may not.
+It’s ideal to keep them all close at hand so you can access them quickly if and when you need them:

 - Vinyl flooring